heckj/swift-collections-benchmark/Documentation/01 Getting Started.md

 Well this is already quite promising -- it ran in less than five seconds, while the original took more than a full minute!

-For a more detailed differential analysis, we can simply ask the tool to compare two benchmark results:
+For a more detailed differential analysis, we can ask the tool to compare two benchmark results:

 ```shellsession
 $ swift run -c release kalimba-benchmark results compare results results-deque